wasp-ed/moduler/modul2.en.md

 **Participant instructions:**

 In this activity, you will explore various ways to formulate prompts (essentially instructions) for a language model.
 Several online services are available for free, though some may require login.
-Begin by watching a video that briefly introduces language models and prompting.
+Begin by watching the video [Introduction to large language models and prompting](https://youtu.be/npZ-khffSoQ).

 Next, explore at least one of the following chatbots: